The Purpose of Prophecy

 Don Bell of Kingdom Anointing

-By Don Bell, a dedicated follower of Jesus Christ.
-As the author of Kingdom Anointing, he shares decades of insights from his spiritual journey to encourage and empower ordinary believers to seek God's Kingdom first and lead extraordinary lives guided by the Holy Spirit.
+Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
+He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.

 Suggested Articles